Last updated on January 13, 2025

 If you intend to name one person as a trustee or person in charge of your estate, it’s crucial to discuss it with that person.
 Make sure they understand and accept the responsibilities associated with the role of trustee.
 You also need to make sure they’d be comfortable with managing potential conflict.

-5. Commit to Speaking With an Estate Attorney in 2023
+5. Commit to Speaking With an Estate Attorney in 2025

-Finally, commit to speaking with an attorney in 2023.
+Finally, commit to speaking with an attorney in 2025.
 A good estate attorney will help you formalize and legalize all your final wishes.
-They’ll help ensure that your wishes are well-known and legally binding before you pass, which will also give both you and your loved ones a greater peace of mind.
+They’ll help ensure that your wishes are well-known and legally binding before you pass, which will also give both you and your loved ones greater peace of mind.

 Estate Planning Goals

 One essential estate planning goal is to prepare for the unexpected, regardless of age.
-Starting early can ensure that your wishes are documented, and that your loved ones are cared for in the event of an accident or tragedy.
+Starting early can ensure that your wishes are documented and that your loved ones are cared for in the event of an accident or tragedy.

 Protecting your assets is another crucial aspect of estate planning.
 With a comprehensive plan in place, you can ensure that your valuable possessions are managed and distributed according to your preferences while avoiding the costly and time-consuming probate process.
 Additionally, estate planning can help you minimize estate taxes and protect your wealth for future generations.